 2. Lessmon Thin Cat Door for Windows and Sliding Doors

-This slim cat door is designed for easy fitting in windows, sliding doors, or thin wooden doors.
-The ABS plastic construction feels durable, and the included sealing strip helps keep out drafts and odors.
-Its four locking modes offer flexibility, and installation is straightforward with the provided template and hardware.
+This slim cat door is designed for easy installation in windows, sliding doors, or thin wooden doors.
+It feels sturdy thanks to its ABS plastic build, and the included sealing strip helps block drafts and odors.
+With four locking modes, it offers flexibility for controlling pet access, and the installation process is straightforward with the included template and hardware.

 What We Like: